Dynatrace/demo-opentelemetry-patterns/docs/start-demo.md

 Understanding the configuration of the collector is key to understanding how the data gets from your devices into Dynatrace.

+!!! info "Do not modify scenario files"
-Note: You do not need to modify `scenario*.yaml` files.
+    You do not need to modify `scenario*.yaml` files.

 #### Receivers